JirosWorld/spacex-api/PSEUDOCODE.md

 15. pay attention to props (can only be passed downwards)
 16. setItmes = data to sortItems, trying to combine these with the Data displayed

+BUG: when you search for "ja" this will not only result in people with the name "ja" but also everyone working at JAXA.

 ## 'Like' button thought process

-1. Selecting a crew member on “/” or “/crew” should add a visual label
+1. Selecting a crew member on “/” or “/crew” should add a visual label (orr button?)
-2. difference between `session storage` and `local storage`:
-3. ...
+2. add liked/clicked classnames for styles that need to be toggled when clicked
+3. difference between `sessionStorage` and `localStorage`:localStorage data does not expire, whereas sessionStorage data is cleared when the page session ends.
+A unique page session gets created once a document is loaded in a browser tab.
+Page sessions are valid for only one tab at a time.
+4.